Welcome to Retreat of Atlanta

 • The severity of the patient’s dependency on alcohol

-• The patients physical and social circumstances
+• The patient’s physical and social circumstances

 Alcohol addiction treatment consists of three stages:

-• The Detoxification Stage
+• Detoxification Stage

-• The Medication Treatment Stage
+• Medication Treatment Stage

-• The Therapy and Behavioral Modification Stage
+• Therapy and Behavioral Modification Stage

 Detoxification